cheapgrandma/Draco/README.md

 ## Synopsis

 No more management on paper!
 Everything is now easy to manage since the arrival of Draco.
+Readers, books, loans, delays, all is on Draco.

 ## Team members